Airdate: October 30, 2017

 - Mythology Gag: Homestar mistakes his own costume for Mark Lemke, "Homestar Runner for the Braves", in a reference to the origin of Homestar Runner's name.

-- Speak of the Devil: While trying to invoke the forces that haunt the photo booth, Strong Bad accidentally summons the Bloody Mary-esque "Jaundice Jerry" and "Stabby Gabby".
+- Speak of the Devil: While trying to invoke the forces that haunt the photo booth, Strong Bad accidentally summons the Bloody Mary-esque "Jaundiced Jerry" and "Stabby Gabby".

 - The Summation: Strong Sad—dressed as famous fictional detective Hercule Poirot, of course—ends up being the one to explain the true cause of the "ghost" showing up in the photos: it turns out that The Cheat had been stuffing his face with Halloween colored taffies (previously called "orange and black loose tooth removers" by Homestar), and in the process, ended up having his gold tooth yanked out of his mouth.
 He then proceeded to stuff the gold tooth in a random spot in the photo booth, and from there, the tooth managed to become a hidden part of everyone's (with the peculiar exception of Strong Bad's) costumes, the ghostly face being created from the tooth's shininess interfering with the flash of the photo booth's camera.